stefanpeidli/stefanpeidli.github.io/aboutme.md

 subtitle: Servus! (that means "hi" in bavarian)
 ---

 My name is Stefan Peidli.
-I'm a PhD student at the [Blüthgen Lab](https://www.sys-bio.net/) in Berlin, Germany.
+I'm a Postdoc at the [Huber Group](https://www.huber.embl.de/group/) at EMBL, Heidelberg.

 ### My Current Research
 - Perturbation biology (drugs, crispr, ...)